ESMCI/visualCaseGen/paper/paper.md

 ![Sea surface temperature and precipitable water distribution from Aqua and Ridge planet simulations using CESM.
 Taken from [@wu2021coupled]. \label{fig:wuEtAl}](wuEtAl.png)

-As described in this paper, visualCaseGen can significantly accelerate similar studies by automating key aspects of experiment configuration.
+visualCaseGen can significantly accelerate similar studies by automating many aspects of experiment configuration.
 Instead of manually modifying CESM files, modelers can use visualCaseGen’s interactive GUI to define custom model setups, mix and match component configurations, and automatically resolve compatibility constraints.
 The SMT-based constraint solver